 How do you make Lubya?

-- Finally, add over your beans.
-Again, you can use red kidney beans or another type of bean.
+You can use red kidney beans (which are traditional to this Afghan curry) or another type of bean.
+It’s totally customizable!
+Feel free to swap for another type of bean such as black beans, cannellini beans, garbanzo beans, pinto beans, or a mixture.
 We are using 2 cans of beans, which would be around 3 cups of cooked beans.

 Try serving this bean curry over basmati rice or naan bread.
 You can even make Lavash, an Afghan/Middle Eastern bread, to serve it with.
 We also love adding over a dollop of plain yogurt for some extra tanginess.
-If you’re wanting to add in extra veggies, try serving with a mixed green salad or steamed broccoli.
+If you’re wanting to add in extra veggies, try serving with a mixed green salad, steamed broccoli, or air fried green beans.

 Need more hands-on help with recipes?